dcchambers/dcchambers.github.io/_pages/library.md

 ---
 layout: page
 author_profile: true
-title: Library
+title: My Personal Library
-permalink: /library/
+permalink: /library
 ---

-:book: My personal library! :book:
+:book: Books I own! :book:

 I have not read all of them, and some of them I have read several times.
 Links to reviews are included if I have reviewed them.
 These are all of the physical